Youth detention center: Special education

-Zero Tolerance Policies in Juvenile Court Schools
+Zero tolerance policies in juvenile court schools

-Juvenile Court Schools provide public education for juveniles who are incarcerated in facilities run by county probation departments.
+Juvenile court schools provide public education for juveniles who are incarcerated in facilities run by county probation departments.
 These schools are located in juvenile halls, juvenile homes, day centers, ranches, camps, and regional youth education facilities and are operated by the county board of education.
 Even though court schools have the same school curriculum, they are often more strict in discipline that is more punitive than holistic.
 The most disadvantaged and "troubled" students are filling up schools in the juvenile justice system.
 These students are often further behind in credits and with more personal and structural problems than their counterparts at traditional schools.
 The majority of these teenagers struggle with learning disabilities, which ties with noticeable behavioral problems, and are experiencing emotional and psychological problems at home.
 Zero tolerance policies seem to be more strict in the juvenile justice system than in other traditional schools.
 In a juvenile court school, when a student violates a zero tolerance rule they automatically are prone to suspension and eventually going back to a detention center for its violation.
 In contrast, a student from a traditional school is more likely to get a second chance for its violation.
 Zero Tolerance policies are enforced in a greater manner in juvenile court schools than in other traditional schools.